-The Company is covered by the CRR and CRD IV legislation.
+As a mixed financial holding company, the Company falls under the CRR and CRD IV legislation.
+The underlying Bank Pool is also subject to these rules, the underlying Insurance Pool is required to comply with the Solvency laws.
 Information on pillar 1 (minimum capital requirements) and pillar 2 (SREP process, including details of interest rate, liquidity and concentration risk) is included in these financial statements.
-The pillar 3 disclosures of the Bank Pool are published separately on the Company's website, with part of this information taken from the present financial statements.
+The pillar 3 disclosures of the Bank Pool and the SFCR disclosure of the Insurance Pool are published separately on the Company's website, with part of this information taken from the present financial statements.